 - Before the emergency/disaster: - o Encourage citizens to volunteer before disaster strikes and become affiliated with a community or faith based organization active in disaster response and recovery. - o Discourage unaffiliated volunteers from self-deploying to a disaster scene. - o Participate in local efforts to develop disaster volunteer management plans, standard operating guidelines (SOG), and standard operating procedures (SOP). - o Participate in local exercises to test disaster volunteer management capabilities. - After the emergency/disaster occurs: - o In so far as practical, direct unaffiliated volunteers to existing volunteer community and faith based organizations contributing to the emergency response and recovery operations to work under their direction and control. - O Assign a Liaison Officer to work with the voluntary organizations.
 The Liaison Officer will provide information about local government disaster response and recovery efforts, safety issues, road closures, restrictions, and other information.
-Liaison Officer will work to resolve the issues and concerns brought to their attention by the voluntary organizations. - o Gather information on volunteer disaster assistance efforts in the affected area and provide this information to the public using social media and Web 2.0 technologies. - o Gather information on offers to volunteer or donate goods & services and share this with community and faith based organizations. - Establish and/or participate in ad hoc collaborative groups to coordinate the disaster volunteer management efforts. - o Within the City's capabilities and authorities provide support to the disaster volunteer management effort to include the vetting of disaster volunteers. - o Facilitate access by volunteer organizations to the affected area.
+Liaison Officer will work to resolve the issues and concerns brought to their attention by the voluntary organizations. - o Gather information on volunteer disaster assistance efforts in the affected area and provide this information to the public using social media and Web 3.0 technologies.

+- o Gather information on offers to volunteer or donate goods & services and share this with community and faith based organizations. - Establish and/or participate in ad hoc collaborative groups to coordinate the disaster volunteer management efforts. - o Within the City's capabilities and authorities provide support to the disaster volunteer management effort to include the vetting of disaster volunteers. - o Facilitate access by volunteer organizations to the affected area.

 A Disaster Volunteer Center or similar purposed site may be established.
 It should be established off-site away from the scene, with ample parking, and sufficient space to handle hundreds or thousands of volunteers.
-It should be operated as a collaborative effort between community-based organizations (e.g. United Way, American Red Cross, and Medical Reserve Corps), faith-based organizations, and the City of Oklahoma City.
+It should be operated as a collaborative effort between community-based organizations (e.g., United Way, American Red Cross, and Medical Reserve Corps), faith-based organizations, and the City of Oklahoma City.
 Experience has shown that it may need to be established and operational as early as the next morning after an emergency/disaster event.
 This requires a tremendous overnight effort and commitment of resources by the collaborative partners.
 Unaffiliated volunteers will be directed to this Disaster Volunteer Reception Center where they may be:

-- Provided information on what organizations are active in the disaster area, the kind of disaster assistance work they are performing, and where they can go to volunteer with these organizations - Screened, vetted, and given appropriate volunteer identification.
+- Provided information on what organizations are active in the disaster area, the kind of disaster assistance work they are performing, and where they can go to volunteer with these organizations. - Screened, vetted, and given appropriate volunteer identification.
 The screening and vetting will be performed by the Police Department.
-The volunteer identification will be provided by one of the City's response and recovery partners. - Provided with just in time training by a community or faith based organization - Provided with a safety briefing by the Safety Officer or Assistant Safety Officer - Assigned to a community or faith based organization to work under their direction
+Once vetted, the designated City's response and recovery partners will provide the volunteer identification.
+The designated City's response and recovery partner will be determined based on the event or incident. - Provided with just in time training by a community or faith based organization - Provided with a safety briefing by the Safety Officer or Assistant Safety Officer - Assigned to a community or faith based organization to work under their direction